laneystrange/comp3410-pa3/README.md

 +The final value that is needed is stored in WB, but $s6 is used instead.
 +
 +
-+Results for Part 2:
++Results of Problem 2:
 +Enter the floating number
 +-9.022
 +Enter the exponent
 +2
 +81.39649

-+Results Part 3:
++Results of Problem 3:
 +Enter a positive floating number that will have square root taken +68.798
 +